anandu06dev/ng4StarterKit/README.md

 @TODO [image]

 ## Services
-Services are elementary constructs in Angular.
+Services are elementary artifacts in Angular.
 Most of the functionality that does not belong in a component will be added to a service.
 Technically services are just plain TypeScript classes with business functionality.
 We focus on the service layers of Domain-Driven Design which comprises application-, domain- and infrastructure services.
 Angular provides a dependency injection mechanism for instantiating and bootstrapping the required dependencies.
 The constructor injection pattern is the one enforced by Angular.
 If we want to organize scope and lifetime